bamcis-io/AWSLambda.Common/README.md

 #### Kinesis Firehose Events

+AWS provides an SDK for this now, but I don't find it as comprehensive.
+For example, a Kinesis Stream data record that is sent to Kinesis Firehose has additional data than just the normal Firehose Record.
+Additionally, this also handles transformation of those records to send back to the Firehose stream.

 Provides classes for accepting events in a Lambda function originating from a Kinesis Firehose Transformation.
 There are two major categories of records in a Kinesis Firehose, records originating from a Kinesis Stream and all of the others.
 The Kinesis Stream records has an additional property in the record `KinesisRecordMetadata`.
 For those types of events configure your entrypoint like this:

     public KinesisFirehoseTransformResponse Entrypoint(KinesisFirehoseEvent<KinesisFirehoseKinesisStreamRecord> firehoseEvent, ILambdaContext context)